 You will see mold tend to develop mainly in very humid areas with lots of moisture.
 The moisture retained in the air will give rise to the airborne particles of mold, thus allowing it to multiply exponentially.

-You will see that the development and occurrence of mold are most common in houses that are near the ocean or any other large water body.
-The moisture retained above those water bodies can quickly move to your house and create condensation.
+You will see that the development and occurrence of mold are most common in residence halls that are near the ocean or any other large water body.
+The moisture retained above those water bodies can quickly move to your dorm and create condensation.
 You can also inadvertently cause this if you over-use a humidifier.

-The water particles or moisture in the air will then increase and quicken the growth of the mold in your house and rooms.
+The water particles or moisture in the air will then increase and quicken the growth of the mold in your dorm.